Skip to main content

 3.8 Licence Duration

-If the Council determines an application before the end of the determination period (which is 7 days, beginning with the first day after the public consultation period of 7 days, excluding public holidays) it can specify the duration of the licence, subject to a minimum duration of 3 months.
+If the Council determines an application before the end of the determination period (which is 14 days, beginning with the first day after the public consultation period of14 days, excluding public holidays) it can specify the duration of the licence, subject to a minimum duration of 3 months.

-The expectation from the Government is that local authorities will grant licences for 12 months or more unless there are good reasons for granting a licence for a shorter period such as plans for future changes in use of road space.
-As such, the Council will normally grant applications with no limit on duration which will automatically expire under the Act on 30 September 2024.
+The expectation from the Government is that local authorities will grant licences for 2 years unless there are good reasons for granting a licence for a shorter period, such as plans for future changes in use of road space.
+As such, the Council will normally grant applications for a maximum of two years.

-If a licence is ‘deemed’ granted because the authority does not make a decision on an application before the end of the determination period, then the licence will be valid for a year.
+If a licence is ‘deemed’ granted because the authority does not make a decision on an application before the end of the determination period, then the licence will be deemed to have been granted subject to local (standard) conditions.

 3.9 Refusal of Applications